kingdee60/project_1/README.md

 ### Goal

-Creating an applicaiton helps consumers to find out the availablity of medications in each local of phamarcy and prevents consumer receiving recall medications.
+Create a solution that helps consumers to find the appropiate medication in a local phamarcy and to minimize untimely recall logistics with drug pharmaceutical companies, pharmacies, and medical professionals.

 ### References